-Timely submission of the Monthly Report is an absolute requirement.
+Timely submission of the Missionary Monthly Report is an absolute requirement.
 Failure to do so may result in the monthly check being withheld.
+Failure to report on-time will result in ineligibility for a Speed the Light block grant.
 A one-time late fee of \$35 will be deducted for each late monthly report.
 A \$50 processing fee will be deducted for checks that are returned or lost (as a result of mailing a held check) due to non-communication of address changes to Accounting.